An-another-Artem/simple-load-balancer-in-go/README.md

 I couldn't find a suitable image for the Least Time algorithm.
 You can find one yourself and update the link accordingly.

+<h2>What is going next?</h2>

+**Now we are ready to make the load balancer**

+The load balancer will use "Least connections" algorithm and as i said upper our program will direct client's request to server that have the fewest connections.